lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 - **Personalization**:

-  - Automatically create a user for you
+  - Automatically create a user for you with a randomized name
   - Track books you've read and books you want to read by adding them to your library
   - See your own reviews
   - Change your name if it is not to your liking
+  - Your account is kept safe with secrets

 - **User Experience**: